pimcore/pimcore/docs/Development_Documentation/05_Objects/01_Object_Classes/05_Class_Settings/07_Custom_Icons.md

-# Custom Icons for objects
+# Custom Icons for Objects

 Pimcore allows to define custom icons for objects.
 Either, icons can be the same for all objects of a class (via configuration in class) or objects depending on their data values can have different icons (via admin style in code).